What is the purpose of the cosmic evolution project?

 Inspiration: The National Academy of Sciences says that the role of science is to provide plausible natural explanations of natural phenomena.
 Astrophysicist Eric Chaisson asks how islands of complexity can exist for long periods of time in an otherwise sea of chaos.
 The short answer is that when energy flows, complexity grows.
 Cosmic evolution studies the emergence of complex systems from simple building blocks when natural processes dissipate energy and entropy.
 Cosmic evolution is a scientific narrative told from astrophysical, biological, and biogeochemical perspectives with emphasis on what nature does, not what scientists do.
 Cosmic evolution projects explore how cosmic webs, galaxies, black holes, stars, planets, life, brains, and artificial intelligence emerged from primordial quantum fluctuations.

 Educational resources: The website currently organizes cosmic evolution projects into four domains: universe, solar system, Earth and geobiosphere, and brains and tools.
 Each domain represents increasing complexity and concentration of energy flow.
 The content should be thematic rather than encyclopedic.
 Among other things, the project shall provide timelines showing the sequence of key events in the evolutionary history of each domain.
-The focus should be on the events and underlying physical processes themselves rather than the scientific methodologies and evidence used to discover nature’s secrets.
 Projects may explore the origin, evolution, diversity, abundance, and distribution of materials and processes in each cosmic evolution domain.